SSRS ESOMAR 28

 Context: The variation in data coming from different sources has been well documented.
 Overlap between different panel providers can be significant in some cases and de-duplication removes this source of error and frustration for respondents.

-As mentioned above, SSRS recruits its panel via RDD phone and ABS (Address Based Sampling).
-They are both probability-based sampling frames.
+SSRS recruits its panel via ABS (Address Based Sampling) and supplements it with RDD phone.
+These are both probability-based sampling frames.
 In order to prevent duplication, we de-dupe the panel by email address.
 In addition, we also use other sources – such as RelevantID, a digital fingerprint technology to prevent duplicate respondents from completing the survey – to make sure our panel is comprised of unique respondents.

 04 Are your sample source(s) used solely for market research?
 If not, what other purposes are they used for?